fedora-infra/mobile/README.md

 to get the Android SDK somewhere safe that SBT can read.

 This guide does NOT assume any particular IDE - in fact, I (@CodeBlock) solely use Emacs to develop.
-However, if you must use an IDE, I suggest the [Scala IDE](http://www.scala-ide.org/) for Eclipse.
+However, if you must use an IDE, maybe consider the [Scala IDE](http://www.scala-ide.org/) for Eclipse.

 ## Installing dependencies